-- (i) The Chair of a committee or, in the absence of the Chair, the Vice Chair, with the approval of the Chair, shall provide each member of the committee with written notice of committee meetings, which shall include the date, time and location of the meeting and the number of each bill, resolution or other matter which may be considered.
+- (1) The following apply: - (i) The Chair of a committee or, in the absence of the Chair, the Vice Chair, with the approval of the Chair, shall provide each member of the committee with written notice of committee meetings, which may be done electronically.
+The notice of a meeting shall include the date, time and location of the meeting and the number of each bill, resolution or other matter which may be considered.
 During session, notice of meetings of standing committees shall be published daily.
 Notice shall be delivered by the Chair to the Secretary-Parliamentarian's office on a form prescribed by the Secretary-Parliamentarian of the Senate by the end of the session on the day preceding its intended publication. - (ii) Whenever the Chair of any standing committee shall refuse to call a regular meeting, then a majority plus one of the members of the standing committee may vote to call a meeting by giving two days' written notice to the Secretary-Parliamentarian of the Senate, setting the time and place for such meeting.
 Such notice shall be read in the Senate and the same posted by the Secretary-Parliamentarian in the Senate.
 Thereafter, the meeting shall be held at the time and place specified in the notice.
 In addition, any such meeting shall comply with all provisions of 65 Pa.C.S.
 Ch.
 7 (relating to open meetings) relative to notice of meetings. - (iii) When the majority plus one of the members of a standing committee believe that a certain bill or resolution in the possession of the standing committee should be considered and acted upon by such committee, they may request the Chair to include the same as part of the business of a committee meeting.
-Should the Chair refuse such request, the membership may require that such bill be considered by written motion made and approved by a majority plus one vote of the entire membership to which the committee is entitled. - (2) A committee meeting, or hearing for which notice has not been published as provided in paragraph (1), may be held during a session only if approval is granted by the Majority Leader and the

-Minority Leader and if notice of the bills to be considered is given during session.
+Should the Chair refuse such request, the membership may require that such bill be considered by written motion made and approved by a majority plus one vote of the entire membership to which the committee is entitled. - (2) A committee meeting, or hearing for which notice has not been published as provided in paragraph (1), may be held during a session only if approval is granted by the Majority Leader and the Minority Leader and if notice of each bill, resolution or other matter to be considered is given during session. - (3) A committee meeting, or hearing for which notice has been published as provided in paragraph (1), may be rescheduled and held during a session in consultation with the Majority Leader and the Minority Leader and if notice of each bill, resolution or other matter to be considered is given during session.